Security at OriginChain.

 - + Remote code execution in any ingress path (HTTPS, SSE, the bearer-auth layer)

-- + Auth or access-control bypass in the engine or the cloud control plane
+- + Auth or access-control bypass in the engine or the managed platform

-- + Tenant-to-tenant crossover on the managed cloud (VPC, IAM, or process boundary)
+- + Tenant-to-tenant crossover on the managed cloud (network, identity, or process boundary)

 - + Data exfiltration or corruption via a crafted query or row write